petehunt/sqlconfig/README.md

 - It's easy to add invalid data
 - They're disorganized

+`sqlconfig` gives you all the advantages of config files stored in version control, with the power, flexibility and safety of SQL.

 ## The solution

 Model your config as a SQLite database. `sqlconfig` can deterministically turn that database into diffable flat files that live in the repo and back again.